|

 Let me be absolutely clear: I have no idea how to use this thing.
 I have always struggled with ciphering, numbers and complex instructions.
 I even have a learning disability called dyscalculia!
 But, the way my special mind works (remember the crazy timeline project?
 What about my new, old typewriter?) is that I enjoy learning most by jumping into things and messing around, sort of like a child playing in a ball pit.
 The Night SkyMany of my paintings include depictions of the night sky.
 Sometimes I look up, and I realize I know nothing about it at all.

 My hope is that by playing with my astrolabe, I will get a different sense of what it means to be in this world, stuck on this planet as it whirls and hurtles through infinite space.
+As I said in my post Sketchybook 1, I tend to find sketchbooks a bit uninviting, so I have taken to making my own.

 Below is a short video of me making the book.
 When the video begins, I have already created the two covers from black illustration board and used a hole punch to create space for a binding.
 I wanted to have a binding that would allow me to flip the pages completely over, instead of lying flat like a book.
 So, I tried to make the binding with colorful string.
 However...
 I learn by doing-- I'm making it up as I go along!
 I had to disassemble the book and change the binding to hinged keyrings, because the string binding was simply not working.
 If at first you don't succeed... try, try again!
 Look out for a future blog entry about this travel sketchbook after I've filled it up.
 Who know what will happen?
 I am not particularly good at creating structure for myself.
 Though I can be quite disciplined on a daily or weekly basis, creating an overall framework for my actions is something I’m quite blind to.
 When I became untethered from the structure of college, I started to drift.
 Back then I had no conception of the difference between a desire and a goal.